 Thesis and Project Deadlines

 The ETD submission deadlines are always at noon on the last Thursday that classes are scheduled:

 The Spring 2023 Deadline is May 11th at noon

 The Summer 2023 Deadline is August 10th at noon

 The Fall 2023 Deadline is December 7th at noon

 Make sure that you have several days between your project presentation/thesis defense and the submission deadline.
 You will need that time to get your documents in order and your final edits in.

 If you know that you will not make the deadline or you have an emergency, you may request an extension.
 Please contact your faculty advisor as soon as you know that you need an extension!
 Your faculty advisor will need to route the request through your program coordinator!

 Graduate Coordinators may request an extension for students by emailing the Office of Graduate Studies with the student's name, program, the reason for the request, and the number of days needed (extensions can be anywhere from one day to a maximum of one week) with a cc to both the thesis/project advisor and Carmen Mitchell.
 Requests are subject to approval and must be made before the ETD deadline.Any requests made on the day of the deadline (or after the deadline) will not be approved.
-Please note that direct requests from students will be routed back to their graduate coordinator.
+Note that direct requests from students will be routed back to their graduate coordinator.
 If you need more than a one week period of time, you will need to enroll for a course the next semester.
-Please seek guidance from your faculty advisor or department coordinator.